Solo explorations in the land of fire and ice, chasing the Northern Lights, and finding something unexpected.

 What if I had asked him if he'd like to meet again?
 What if he had said yes?
 What if?...

 It was my last night in Iceland.
 I had to be up at 5 AM for my flight home, but I couldn’t sleep.
 Midnight came and went.
 I started thinking, what if I could find him?
 The internet can be quite helpful in these situations.
 Maybe he’s on Tinder.
 I was curious to check out Tinder in another country anyhow.
 I fired up the app.
-Large beaded man holding a fish - swipe left, tall skinny man holding a fish - swipe left.
+Large bearded man holding a fish - swipe left, tall skinny man holding a fish - swipe left.
 Left, left, LEFT.
 Wait.
 Hold on.
 What’s this?
 It looked like him - tall, athletic, nice smile - but there wasn’t enough information in his profile to know for sure.
 I figured, eh, what the heck, and swiped right - just in case.
 Finally, drowsiness set in after all of that exhausting swiping.

 The morning came and went quickly as the journey home passed by in a dreamy blur.
 Returning home always feels a little sad to me, like traveler’s withdrawal.
 So much excitement only days before, but inevitably, the time always comes to say goodbye.
-And as it so often goes, it felt like I had only just arrived.
+As it so often goes, it felt like I had only just arrived.

 It was still morning when I landed at JFK for a quick layover.
 I shook off the post-flight haze, shuffled through the crowds, and switched my phone off airplane mode.
 Ding, ding, ding.
 My sleepy little iPhone sprung to life, alerting me with notifications from Tinder, Facebook, Messenger - all the ways people connect in today’s world.
 He had found me.
 “I wanted to see you again,” his message read, “but you ran off so fast.
 How are you?”